pojntfx/networked-linux-memsync/docs/notes.md

   - This approach tries to improve on `userfaultfd` by switching to push-based synchronization method
   - Instead of reacting to page faults, this one a file to track changes to a memory region
   - By synchronizing the file representing the memory region between two systems, we can effectively synchronize the memory region itself
-  - In Linux, swap space allows Linux to move pages of memory to disk or other swap partition if the fast speed of RAM is not needed ("paging out")
+  - In Linux, swap space allows Linux to move chunks of memory to disk or other swap partition if the fast speed of RAM is not needed ("paging out")
-  - Similarly to this, Linux can also load missing pages from a disk
+  - Similarly to this, Linux can also load missing chunks from a disk
   - This works similarly to how `userfaultfd` handled page faults, except this time it doesn't need to go through user space, which can make it much faster
   - We can do this by using `mmap`, which allows us to map a file into memory
   - By default, `mmap` doesn't write changes from a file back into memory, no matter if the file descriptor passed to it would allow it to or not